xiix0/scam/README.md

-You had some happiness once, but your parents moved away, and you had to leave it behind.
+You will be imprisoned for contributing your time and skill to a bank robbery.